 When users spend a long time on your site, Google may deem the content on your site as valuable, since users aren’t immediately leaving.
 When the content on your site is valuable, your site will appear higher in search rankings, over sites with “less-valuable” content.
 Further, in 2015 Google changed its algorithms to account for the mobile usability of a site, favouring those that perform well on mobile.

 How Do I Do It?

 The next time you are upgrading or redesigning your website, make sure your Web Team is conscious of the Mobile Responsiveness of the site.
 It may have a bigger impact on your business than you think!

-If you are unsure if your website is mobile responsive, or need help to make sure it is–make sure to get in touch with us today!
+If you are unsure if your website is mobile responsive, or need help to make sure it is–make sure to get in touch with our digital marketing team in Vancouver today!